fcarta29/tanzu-service-mesh-poc/scenarios/sc01-environment-setup/sc01-tc02-configure-avi-gslb.md

-# SC01-TC02: Environment Setup & Validation
+# SC01-TC02: Environment Setup & Validation - Configure AVI GSLB for TSM

 This scenario is designed to help validate that the current testing environment is setup properly and ready for Tanzu Service Mesh test cases.